rafaelsf80/genai-labs/README.md

 This repository contains code samples for **Generative AI**, including different use cases.
 Some examples can be executed in Colab, while others would require Vertex AI.

 Setup and authentication instructions of Vertex SDK are available [here](https://cloud.google.com/vertex-ai/docs/start/client-libraries).
 Make sure you install [latest version of the Vertex SDK](https://pypi.org/project/google-cloud-aiplatform/): `pip install google-cloud-aiplatform --upgrade`.
 Other dependencies may be required.
-Please, complete those steps before trying any of the labs below.
+Those are indicated in the code.

 ## 01 Prompting